parkergordonio/people-app/README.md

 ### From Source
 When doing development on servies you should run them from source.
 To do this follow the README's within the `people-app-ui` and `people-app` directories.

-## Architecture
-### API Services
-The backend is a Scala based Play! web service
-### UI
-The UI is a React/Ant Design app with Serve as the Httpserver.

 ## Running Tests
 Follow the instructions in each app README